openfaas/faas/community.md

 Welcome to the OpenFaaS community page where you can find:

+* Accolades and function providers/back-ends
-* Events
+* Events for 2017/18
-* Blog posts and write-ups
+* Blog posts and write-ups for 2017/18
 * Repos - projects / samples / use cases

-There are three main Github repos

-* FaaS - the main OpenFaaS repo for the Docker Swarm integration, samples and documentation
-* [FaaS-cli](http://github.com/openfaas/faas-cli) - the user-facing CLI for templating and deploying functions
+There are several key GitHub repositories for the project which are available under the [openfaas](https://github.com/openfaas) organisation.
+Incubator and experimental projects are under the [openfaas-incubator](https://github.com/openfaas-incubator) organisation.

+* How to submit a link to this page

-> It would be great to hear from you especially if you have any of the above and want to share it with the rest of the community.
+It would be great to hear from you especially if you have any of the above and want to share it with the rest of the community.
 Pull Request or submit a Github Issue.

+> Note: You will need to sign-off the commit too using `git commit -s` or add "Signed-off by your.email@domain.com" to the commit message when using the UI.

 ### Industry awards and mentions